GDW-Innovations/GDWInnovations.TagorClient/README.md

 IMPORTANT: This code comes as provided, with no support or guarantees.
 This code is not owned, published or supported by Organi but is managed by GDW Innovations.

-Update 2025-01-20:
-Renamed the namespaces from `TagorClient` to `GDWInnovations.TagorClient`

-Update 2025-02-20:
-Changed the send sms code [`Actions/SendSms`](https://docs.organi.be/Tagor/1.08.5000B3.html#tag/Actions/operation/ActionsSendSms) from enum to string.

 ```
  ___________ _    _   _____                            _   _
 |  __ \  _  \ |  | | |_   _|                          | | (_)